railwayapp/docs/src/docs/reference/app-sleeping.md

 - [Private Networking](/reference/private-networking) does not currently work with App Sleeping
 - For Railway to put a service to sleep, a service must not send *outbound* traffic for at least 10 minutes.
 Outbound traffic can include telemetry, NTP, etc.  Inbound traffic is excluded from considering when to sleep a service.
 - Enabling App Sleeping will apply the setting across all [Replicas](https://docs.railway.app/develop/services#horizontal-scaling-with-replicas)

+## Support

+For information on how to enable app sleeping on your services refer to the [how to guide](/how-to/configure-deployment-lifecycle#enable-app-sleeping).